Last updated on October 8th, 2022

-3. The award winning Rocky IV is the fourth film in Sylvester Stallone’s Rocky series.
-The training scenes in Rocky IV were shot Jackson’s Hole, Wyoming.
+4. The award winning Rocky IV is the fourth film in Sylvester Stallone’s Rocky series.
+The training scenes in Rocky IV were shot in Jackson’s Hole, Wyoming.
 The other scenes supposedly showing the frozen landscapes of Russia were shot in the Grand Teton National Park in Wyoming.

-4. Wyoming is a very peaceful place these days.
+5. Wyoming is a very peaceful place these days.
 However, it was the scene of bloody battles in the 19th century.
-The Indian warriors Crazy Horse and Red Cloud led extremely well organized armies of Sioux, Cheyenne and Arapaho troops.
+The Indian warriors Crazy Horse and Red Cloud led extremely well-organized armies of Sioux, Cheyenne, and Arapaho troops.
 These fighters decimated US troops at the Ft.
 Phil Kearny in 1886.

-6. Wyoming has a number of state symbols.
+7. Wyoming has a number of state symbols.
 The state tree is the cottonwood and the state bird is the meadowlark.
 The state flower is the Indian Paintbrush and there is even a state dinosaur.
 The state dinosaur is the Triceratops.
 Wyoming is just one of the six states with a designated dinosaur.
 On this list of Wyoming facts, this certainly is the one that one can share with their friends in school.

 11. “Old faithful” is a famous (or infamous) cone geyser in the Yellowstone National Park.
 It has the name because its eruptions are very predictable.
 This geyser erupts every 90 minutes and about 90% of its eruptions are predictable within a ten-minute window.
 Did you know that there are more geysers in Yellowstone than anywhere else on earth?